In a Different Voice: Conventional

 The conventional stage, or the goodness of self-sacrifice, is when women think of themselves as selfless and begin to care more about others.
 This stage allows women to find solutions where no one is hurt or to choose the victim wisely.
 Women in this stage change their self-image and transition to ethical thinking.

 Postconventional

 The postconventional stage, or the responsibility for consequences of choice, is making a choice and then taking responsibility for that choice.
 In this stage, women tend to take control of their lives and realizing the seriousness of a situation, especially if there happened to be a chance to involve someone getting hurt.
 Also, women begin to take care of others instead of just caring about themselves in this stage.
 They also put out a sense of morality to those around them.

 Derivations

 A different voice is a communication theory derived from this book.
 Em Griffin asserts that Gilligan's theory of "moral development [claims] that women tend to think and speak in a different way than men when they confront ethical dilemmas."
 This theory also suggests the feminine ethic of care and the masculine ethic of justice.

+Ethics of justice

+Ethics of justice, also known as morality of justice, is the term used by Gillgian to describe the ethics and moral reasoning common to men and preferred by Kohlberg's stages of moral development.
+The ethics of justice deals with moral choices through a measure of rights of the people involved and chooses the solution that seems to damage the fewest people.
+Rooted in a respect for the legal system, it applies in the Western democracy ideas like social contract theory to everyday moral decisions.